Get

 How Do I Get a Dachshund Service Dog?

-To get a Dachshund service dog, you will either need to purchase one as a puppy and train them or buy one that has already received training.
+To get a Dachshund service dog, you either need to purchase one as a puppy and train them or buy one that has already received training.
 It’s typically easier to purchase a trained dog because they will be ready to get to work.
-However, you will need to buy an untrained puppy if none are available.
-We recommend hiring a professional trainer to ensure that your service animal will do their job correctly, with less risk of something going wrong.
+However, you must buy an untrained puppy if none are available.
+We recommend hiring a professional trainer or agency to ensure your service animal will do their job correctly so there is less risk of something going wrong.

 Do I Need to Register My Service Dog?

-Yes, you will need to register your service dog, even if you only use them for emotional support.
-To start the process, visit the Official US Service Animal & Support Animal Registry, which has the information that you need to register your pet.
+While state and local governments can’t require certification or registration of service dogs, it is possible to register your service dog in agencies such as the Official US Service Animal & Support Animal Registry, which has the information you need to register your pet.

 Conclusion

 A Dachshund can make a great service dog, providing their owner with a wide range of services.
-They’re perfect as an emotional-support animal because they’re loving and playful, but they can also help alert people who are hearing impaired if a doorbell or phone rings.
-They can also help people who are visually impaired in certain ways and can alert children to dangerous ingredients in their food or help hunters catch their prey.
-However, the Dachshund’s small size makes them unsuitable for opening doors or working the many mechanisms that people who are physically disabled require help with.
+They’re also perfect as emotional-support animals because they’re loving and playful, but they can also alert people who are hearing impaired if a doorbell or phone rings.
+They can help visually impaired people and alert children to dangerous ingredients in their food, or even be working dogs and help hunters catch their prey.
+However, the Dachshund’s small size makes them unsuitable for opening doors or working the mechanisms that people who are physically disabled often require help with.

 Featured Image Credit: Leka Sergeeva, Shutterstock